PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

   - ``/(?:^\/)|\/\/|(?:\/$)/``
   - ``/ /g``

 Well No.
 --------
 The well number must satisfy the regular expression: ``/^[A-H](?:0[1-9]|1[0-2])$/``

 Automation Name
 ---------------
-The automation name can be either "Diffusion" of "Magbead" and is not case-sensitive.
+The automation name can be either "Diffusion" or "Magbead" and is not case-sensitive.
 A path can also be used, such as "/path/to/my/script/my_script.py".
+The path will not be processed further, so if the full URI is required, it must be provided in the CSV, ex. "chemistry://path/to/my/script/my_script.py".

 Boolean Values
 --------------
-Acceptable boolean values for true are: "true", "t", "yes", "y".
+Acceptable boolean values for true are:
+  - "true"
+  - "t"
+  - "yes"
+  - "y"
-Acceptable boolean values for false are: "false", "f", "no", "n".
+Acceptable boolean values for false are:
+  - "false"
+  - "f"
+  - "no"
+  - "n"

 Boolean values are not case-sensitive.